AWS

 EKS cluster is to be deployed by Lightbeam.

 In this case, the user needs to first create 2 IAM/SSO users with a required set of permissions.
+If your organizationβs security posture doesnβt allow for the creation of users, the EKS cluster deployment can be done using roles with the required set of permissions.

 The first user/role will have a larger set of permissions for deploying the EKS cluster, while the other user/role will be having EKS related permissions only to access the cluster post-deployment.